 Perfluorocarbon emulsions are based on inert components which replace hydrogen and fluorine.
 Hemoglobin-based oxygen carriers consist of hemoglobin-derived products sourced from human blood, bovine blood, microorganisms, and transgenic animals.

 Increase in shortage of transfusable blood stocks, trauma death due to lack of availability of blood during operations, and increase in a number of deaths by hemorrhagic shock ( it is a form of hypovolemic shock in which severe blood loss leads to inadequate oxygen delivery at the cellular level) globally are driving the global artificial blood market during the forecast period.

 As per the 2011 analysis from the national blood collection and utilization survey, the US could see a shortfall of around 4 million units of blood annually by 2030.

 According to the National center for biotechnology information in 2019, estimated that annual incidence of the shock of any etiology is 0.3- 0.7 per 1000 cases with hemorrhagic shock being the most common in the intensive care unit.

-Major factors hindering the global artificial blood market during the forecast period are expansive, lack of awareness and adverse side effects associated with the usage of the artificial blood.
+Major factors hindering the global artificial blood market during the forecast period are expansive, lack of awareness, and adverse side effects associated with the usage of artificial blood.

-Global artificial blood market is segmented by product type, by source, by application, and by distribution channel.
+The global artificial blood market is segmented by product type, source, application, and distribution channel.
 By product, type includes hemoglobin-based oxygen carriers and perfluorocarbon emulsion, and by source includes human hemoglobin, animal hemoglobin, stem cells, synthetic polymers, and others.